-What is the difference between a bridge vs. a switch?
+What's the difference between a bridge and a switch?
 Are there any important differences?

 Here's some information that will help to clear up the differences: